atusan/D3-challenge/README.md

 # D3-challenge
 Welcome to the newsroom!
 Welcome to the newsroom!
 You're tasked with analyzing the current trends shaping people's lives as well as creating charts, graphs, and interactive elements to help readers understand your findings.
 The editor wants to run a series of feature stories about the health risks facing particular demographics.
-She's counting on you to sniff out
+She's counting on you to sniff out the first story idea